 How Runners Can Benefit From A Collagen Supplement*

-Is one of your resolutions to run more?
-A worthy goal, to be sure: It's a reason to move your body, get outdoors, and maybe even get that beloved runner's high people so often talk about.
-And with a new running routine may come new gear—like the right sneakers for your feet and, perhaps, even a collagen supplement.
+Now that it's summer and we're emerging, eager to get back to normal life, perhaps you've committed to spending more time outdoors and moving your body.
+For many people, that means picking up a running habit.
+A worthy goal, to be sure: It improves your cardio fitness, muscle health, and maybe even get that beloved runner's high people so often talk about.
+And with a new running routine may come new gear—like the right sneakers for your feet and, perhaps, even a collagen supplement.*

 Collagen and joint health: A quick recap.

 See, collagen is found in connective tissue all over the body, not just in the skin.
-And when you take a collagen supplement, the powder's hydrolyzed collagen peptides are broken down in the gut, where they travel throughout the body encouraging collagen production naturally.
+And when you take a collagen supplement, the powder's hydrolyzed collagen peptides are broken down in the gut, where they are absorbed and travel throughout the body encouraging collagen production naturally.*

-"Having the building blocks of these [cartilage] tissues—namely, collagen—is vital to the ability to support joints," says registered dietitian Scott Keatley, R.D.
-So, if you have joint issues or tend to do workouts that put a lot of pressure on your joints—which running can be for some—collagen powder might be worth considering.*
+"Having the building blocks of these [cartilage] tissues—namely, collagen—is vital to the ability to support joints," says registered dietitian Scott Keatley, R.D.* So, if joint health is top of mind for you or tend to do workouts that put a lot of pressure on your joints—which running can be for some—a collagen powder blend might be worth considering.*

-As for runners themselves?
-Our very own Emma Loewe, senior sustainability editor and longtime runner, uses collagen supplements as part of her overall running routine: "Since getting in the habit of taking mbg's grass-fed collagen+, I've noticed that the aches and soreness following a hard workout don't stick around for as long.* Although running two days back-to-back used to be enough to make me sore, I've been able to train three to four days in a row and still feel fresh.
-It helps that my energy levels have been feeling more steady, and I'm not relying on the snooze button as much in the mornings.*”
+And while expert opinion and studies are convincing in their own right, sometimes you just need to hear from the source: Runners.
+Our very own Emma Loewe, senior sustainability editor and longtime runner, uses collagen supplements as part of her overall running routine: "Since getting in the habit of taking mbg's beauty & gut collagen+, I've noticed that the standard aches and soreness following a hard workout don't stick around for as long.* Although running two days back-to-back used to be enough to make me sore, I've been able to train three to four days in a row and still feel fresh.* It helps that my energy levels have been feeling more steady, and I'm not relying on the snooze button as much in the mornings.*”

 Collagen is a protein that's useful overall for your body, not just skin.
 Yes, that means joints included.
-So consider adding mindbodygreen's grass-fed collagen+ to your routine if you've decided to up your running game this year.
+So consider adding a collagen peptide powder to your routine if you've decided to up your running game this year.*